OpenLLM-France/wikiplaintext/README.md

 For Wikisource, it is a bit different because the Wikimedia dump is quite incomplete.

 So the process consists in the following:
-1. get all the page titles from the latest [HuggingFace dataset from Wikimedia](https://huggingface.co/datasets/wikimedia/wikisource)
+1. get all the page titles from the latest [Hugging Face dataset from Wikimedia](https://huggingface.co/datasets/wikimedia/wikisource)
 2. download the HTML pages from the [Wikimedia API](https://www.mediawiki.org/wiki/API:Main_page)
 3. parse the HTML pages and get the plain text